 You will be seeing parts of the countryside that are inaccessible by any other means.
 The event gives a great sense of achievement to those taking part and is a fantastic family activity.
 Your entry fee will go towards the restoration and conservation of the Stour Navigation for the benefit and enjoyment of the public.
 You can certainly paddle the river at any other time of the year (and we certainly encourage you to do so) but we think S2C is quite special.

 Do I have to book a place to take part?

 Yes!
 We are limited to how many craft can take part following agreement with the Environment Agency (as the Navigation Authority) and riparian landowners (many of the portages traverse their private land).
 We will not exceed the maximum permitted entries and if you ‘miss the boat’ (please excuse the pun!) then we can add you to a waiting list on a first come first served basis should anyone drop out ahead of the event.

 How and when do I book a place?

-You need to complete our booking form and make payment to confirm your participation in the event.
-The majority of people are able to book via our online booking portal but if you are really struggling then drop an email to email@example.com or call 01787 313199 so we cna try and help.
-We generally open for bookings in July and you can subscribe to our mailing list for S2C information and updates (including priority booking) – click here.
+You need to complete our entry form and make payment to confirm participation in the event.
+The majority of people are able to book via our online booking portal but if you are really struggling then drop an email to firstname.lastname@example.org or call 01787 313199 so we can try and help.
+We generally open for bookings in July (no set date!) but you can subscribe to our mailing list for S2C information and updates (including priority booking) – click here.